evansuslovich/lobbyview-take-home/README.md

 Using my refined definition of "importance", the 2nd route:
-Using the `filings.csv`, we can examine the frequency of money spent under different committees and identify the changes in spending patterns in committees This wasn't my intitial definition of "importance" because when I looked at the filing dates, they were all very close in time, so I thought the data wasn't substantial enough.
-But, this problem is also seen with the congress.
+Using the `filings.csv`, we can examine the frequency of money spent under different committees and identify the changes in spending patterns in committees.
+I believe following the "money" is a little more "important" than just the sheer quanitity of bills.

-In retrospect, I would have gone down this route because following the "money" is a little more "important" than just the sheer quanitity of bills.
+This process could have been made easier if joined the `filings.csv` with the `filing_bills.csv`, so each filing_uuid has it's bill_id associated with it.

-I also could have made this process easier by conjoining the `filings.csv` with the `filing_bills.csv`, so each filing_uuid has it's bill_id associated with it.
+This wasn't my intitial definition of "importance" because looking at the filing dates, they were all very close in time, so I thought the time series data wasn't substantial enough.
+But in reality, this problem is also seen with different congresses.

 --
 The data we have, examines already many aspects of importance.
 My first hypothesis on defining "importance" for a committee